1. What happens to an IRA after its owner’s death?

 3. What are Required Minimum Distributions?

-4. What are the payout options for a surviving spouse beneficiary?
+4. What is the best payout option for a surviving spouse beneficiary?

-From an income tax perspective, the best result occurs when there is a surviving spouse.
+From a pure tax-savings perspective, the best result occurs when there is a surviving spouse.
 A surviving spouse can “roll over” the IRA into the spouse’s IRA.
 This permits a younger spouse to wait until age 70 ½ before starting to take RMDs.
 Also, a surviving spouse calculates RMDs using a different, more favorable, IRS tax table.
 A third benefit is that the spouse’s life expectancy is recalculated each year so that RMDs increase at a slower pace than they would for a non-spouse beneficiary.

 5. What are the payout options for a non-spouse beneficiary?

-When a non-spouse individual is named as beneficiary, the individual has two basic choices for how to receive the IRA assets:
+When a non-spouse individual is named as beneficiary and the account owner had already attained age 70.5 prior to death, the individual beneficiary has three basic choices for how to receive the IRA assets:

-- RMDs based on life expectancy (“Stretch IRA”)
+- RMDs based on beneficiary's life expectancy (aka “Stretch-out")

-A third option, called the Five Year Rule, is available when the IRA owner died before reaching age 70 ½.
-The only requirement is that the entire IRA must be distributed by December 31 of the year that contains the fifth anniversary of the IRA owner’s death.
+If the account owner died before attaining the required beginning date (age 70.5), the Ghost Life Expectancy option is replaced by a different option called the Five Year Rule.
+Under this rule, annual distributions are not required.
+The only requirement is that the entire IRA must be distributed by December 31 of the year that contains the fifth anniversary of the account owner's death.

-The Stretch IRA option means that the beneficiary will receive the RMD each year until the beneficiary dies or the IRA is depleted.
+The Stretch-out option means that the beneficiary must withdraw the RMD each year until the beneficiary dies or the IRA is depleted.
 The younger the beneficiary is, the smaller the RMD will be.
+Meanwhile the remaining IRA assets continue to be invested in a tax-deferred environment.

 6. May a trust be named as IRA beneficiary?